 But if you want that more traditional hotel room, we have plenty of those, too.
 Here is the entire list of Hendricks County lodging options.
 We also have compiled a list of all Hendricks County hotels with indoor pools.

-Now that we have lodging squared away, let's take a look at all the fun you can have in addition to the aforementioned horseback riding at Natural Valley Ranch.
+Now that we have lodging squared away, let's take a look at all the fun you can have.

 If spring break for you is all about the kids, Hendricks County has a plethora of ideas for fun.